flipcamp/engagingstudents3/essays/renihan.md

 Twine’s interactivity models in some ways the work of the composer, but most importantly, it unpacks and “slows down” the work of the listener— the “real world” musicing that most of us do in our lives.
 One of the biggest concerns with digital humanities (DH) approaches is that they employ digital platforms without considering what the digital component brings to the pedagogy.
 With Twine, the creative component requires the student to think about music in a way that generates knowledge about music—from both compositional and listening perspectives—that would be difficult to acquire in other platforms.
 The finished product builds in multiple listenings and arguably more attentive listenings as the listener follows along with the time stamps to reveal the next part of the story.
 Furthermore, the projects actively draw students’ attention to the role of the listener in creating meaning; as [Mary-Laure Ryan](http://digitalhumanities.org:3030/companion/view?docId=blackwell/9781405103213/9781405103213.xml&chunk.id=ss1-4-9&toc.depth=1&toc.id=ss1-4-9&brand=9781405103213_brand) has noted with respect to the power of digital textuality to reveal multivariant narratives, digital media “allow the user \[or listener\] to interact with the text not just selectively but also productively.”
 As many have observed, the most significant contribution of DH is that it provides a model through which we can learn to use new tools to explore not only the content of the humanities (musicology) but also the process behind disciplinary ways of thinking.
 In this respect, Twine has great potential as a pedagogical tool in the music classroom.

-This work is copyright ⓒ2015 Colleen Renihan and licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).
+This work is copyright ⓒ2015 Colleen Renihan and licensed under a [Creative Commons Attribution--ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).